digital-prstv/jrussell.ie/content/racing-lambdas.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

-### Push and pull with SNS and SQS
+### Further Processing

-The third action that we want to take with the contact information is to save the contact.
+The third action that we want to take is to save the contact.
 Saving the contact information is not critical to returning a successful form submission as we already have the details captured in the notification email.
 We have a range of options for saving the data including:

 - create a file in a bucket
 - creating an item in a DynamoDb table